Inpatient Hospice Care Center in Dallas, Texas

 The Pickens Center

 Most hospice care in America takes place in the home.
 But in-home hospice is not always the right answer.
 For some, around-the-clock nursing care is needed, or pain management is too complicated.
 For others, the memory of a loved one passing in the home can be too much to endure.
-Our nursing homes and hospitals the only options to spend one’s last precious hours on earth?
+Are nursing homes and hospitals the only options for spending one’s last precious hours on earth?

 The first independent, residential hospice care center in Dallas.

-With the leading support of legendary donors T. Boone Pickens and numerous other generous donors, Presbyterian Communities and Services is redefining hospice care in Dallas.
+With the leading support of legendary donor T. Boone Pickens and numerous other generous donors, Presbyterian Communities and Services is redefining hospice care in Dallas.
 Spanning a 9-acre campus at Merit Drive and Churchill Way in Dallas, the new Pickens Center includes 36 lake-facing patient care suites with balconies.

 Spacious, private care suites for terminally ill adults and seniors.
 Each suite has a bed-accessible patio or balcony overlooking serene gardens and a lake.
 There are accommodations for families as well as a teen area, exercise room and family dining.

 A tranquil space featuring a 5-acre lake, fountain, lighted walking trail and a 200-seat amphitheater for events, educational programs and memorial services.
 These beautiful, outdoor spaces evoke a sense of calm and reduce stress, and are also open to the greater community.

 This is where our growing partnerships with universities, hospitals and healthcare systems continues to transform end-of-life care.
 It’s the site for in-classroom and hands-on experiences, and will provide comprehensive resources for training and education on palliative care and grief support for both professionals and the public.

 A source of personal support for patients, families and caregiving staff of all faiths, as well as a place for worship, celebrations of life and memorial services.